19 Apr Don’t Be Intimidated

 The alarm bell of your brain – the amygdala (you’ve got two of these little almond-shaped regions, one on either side of your head) – uses about two-thirds of its neurons to look for bad news: it’s primed to go negative.
 Once it sounds the alarm, negative events and experiences get quickly stored in memory – in contrast to positive events and experiences, which usually need to be held in awareness for a dozen or more seconds to transfer from short-term memory buffers to long-term storage.

-In effect, as I wrote on Huff Post, the brain is like Velcro for negative experiences but Teflon for positive ones.
+In effect, the brain is like Velcro for negative experiences but Teflon for positive ones.
 That’s why researchers have found that animals, including humans, generally learn faster from pain (alas) than pleasure.
-(For more on the neuropsychology of the negativity bias, and references, see the slide sets on my website.)

 That learning from your childhood and adulthood – both what you experienced yourself and saw others experiencing around you – is locked and loaded in your head today, ready for immediate activation, whether by a frown across a dinner table or by TV images of a car-bombing 10,000 miles away.